From coast to coast, I've visited all 50 states, and it taught me lessons no guidebook could

 Leaning in is particularly important with food

 I’m an omnivore, so take this bit of advice with a grain of salt: Stop being a picky eater when you travel.
 Keto and carbs aren’t all that important when you’re collecting experiences.
-Delicious regional state foods are worth every single calorie.
+I realized this once I’d visited all 50 states—delicious regional state foods are worth every single calorie.
 Every single time.

-So smash crabs on a restaurant table in Maryland.
-Drink beer and eat too much sausage and cheese in Wisconsin.
+My takeaway nugget: Smash crabs on a restaurant table in Maryland.
+Drink beer, and eat too much sausage and cheese in Wisconsin.
 Crack into a fresh-caught lobster in Maine.
 Order the Christmas enchiladas in New Mexico.
 None of those things will ever taste better than they will at that exact moment.
 America’s favorite food can be found anywhere you go.

 We’re all more alike than we are different

-Our American identity is much stronger than our political differences.
+My takeaway nugget: Our American identity is much stronger than our political differences.
 Everywhere you go, people love Fourth of July parades, county fairs and their high-school sports teams.
 They love sunshine, flowers and their grandkids too.
-And the very best way to find that out is to hit the road and see at least some of the 50 states for yourself.
-I promise you’ll never regret it.
+And the very best way to find that out is to hit the road and see at least some of the states for yourself.
+I promise you’ll never regret telling everyone you visited all 50 states.

 Source: